Is debt consolidation a good idea?

 - Consolidation loans have closing costs.
 Debt consolidation loans typically have closing costs which you will need to pay.
 You’ll want to balance these costs against interest savings and other loan benefits.

-- Risks if you miss payments on your new loan.
-You’ll want to make sure you can afford your new monthly payment, especially when your debt consolidation loan uses your home as collateral.
+- Missing payments can be risky.
+You’ll want to make sure you can afford your new monthly payment, especially if your debt consolidation loan uses your home as collateral.

-- Opportunities to increase your debts.
-Consolidating your debts can make it easier to take on more debt.
+- You may be tempted to increase other debts.
+Consolidating some of your debt can make it easier to take on more debt.
 For example, if you pay off your credit card balances with a debt consolidation loan, this can make it possible for you to make new charges on that credit card.
-When your spending habits are a cause of your debt problems, you’ll need to change those habits or you can end up owing more money rather than less.
+When your spending habits are a cause of your debt problems, it’s important to change those habits or you can end up owing more money rather than less.

 A debt consolidation counselor or financial professional can help you decide if debt consolidation is a good choice for you.
 These professionals can also help you come up with a consolidation plan that will pay down and pay off your debts.
 Learn more about how to consolidate debts.